Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (Stena Line BV: 2003- )

-Stena Partner was one of a class of 11 sister ships built by Hyundia in South Korea between 1977/78.
+Stena Partner was one of a class of 11 sister ships built by Hyundai in South Korea between 1977/78.
 They were built by Stena Line for charter or sale, and her first charter was to Arghiris Line of Greece, as the Alpha Enterprise.
 In 1979 she had a brief charter to North Sea Ferries.
 Alpha Enterprise was then rebuilt with extra passenger and freight accommodation at Hapag Lloyd Werft, Bremerhaven, before passing to Hellas Ferries as the Syria, for a service from Greece to Syria.
 Her sistership Stena Transfer also worked for Hellas Ferries as Hellas (2).
 In 1981 Syria returned to Hapag Lloyd Werft for lengthening.
 From 1982-1983 she was chartered to Townsend Thoresen European Ferries, for Felixstowe-Europoort service, before returning to Stena Line, who renamed her Stena Transporter.
 She then had short charters to TT-SAGA Line and Cobelfret in 1984.
 In 1985 Stena Transporter was chartered by Townsend Thoresen European Ferries, becoming the Cerdic Ferry on services from Felixstowe.
 In 1992, the charter passed to P&O European Ferries when P&O acquired the Townsend Thoresen routes, and she was renamed European Freeway.
-In 1994 European Freeway was puchased by P&O, remaining on Felixstowe-Rotterdam (Europoort service).
+In 1994 European Freeway was purchased by P&O, remaining on Felixstowe-Rotterdam (Europoort service).
 In 2002, the P&O Felixstowe services were sold to Stena Line.
 European Freeway was briefly renamed Freeway before becoming Stena Partner in January 2003.
 The UK terminal for the Europoort service was moved to Harwich.

 Complete history of Stena Partner